-If your refrigerator will not operate:
+If your retrigerator will not operate:

-- Is the electric cord plugged in?

-- Is a fuse blown or a circuit breaker tripped?

-- Is the Refrigerator Control turned ON?
+- Is the power supply cord plugged into a live circuit with the proper voltage?
+(See page 4.) - Have you checked your home's main fuses or circuit breaker box? - Is the Refrigerator Control turned ON?